ergonames/sdk/README.md

 # ErgoNames SDKs

 SDKs are under a major rewrite.
-The JS SDK is updated to utilize the Graphql server.
-Rust, Python, and Scala still need to be rewritten with new changes.
-The Tx-Lib is being rewritten to utilize the Fleet SDK.
+The JS and Rust SDKs are updated to utilize the Graphql server.
+Python and Scala still need to be rewritten with new changes.
+The Tx-Lib has been rewritten to utilize the Fleet SDK.

 Roadmap:
 - [x] JS SDK - Graphql